 10. TED

 TED is a curated video platform focused on ideas, education, and storytelling.
-Rather than open uploads, TED features professionally produced talks from experts, innovators, and industry leaders across science, business, technology, and culture.
+As a leading source of educational videos and thought leadership content, TED features professionally produced talks from experts, innovators, and industry leaders across science, business, technology, and culture, rather than open uploads.

 According to TED’s own reporting, TED Talks have been viewed billions of times worldwide across platforms, making it one of the most recognized destinations for long-form, idea-driven video content.
 That level of reach has helped position TED as a trusted source for thoughtful and credible video.